buildcomics/temphumiditymeter/README.md

 The humidty meter is wired with one side to ground, the other one to D11.
 The temperature meter needs two pins since it shows positive and negative voltages/currents.
 Wire one side to D3, and the other to D9.
 The output DHT22 is connected to D2
+Any USB power will do for powering the meters and the sensor, they only need a little bit of 5v power.
 More specific wireing is in the comments of the arduino code

 ## Plates
 The plates (and intermediate steps) are stored as gimp files, check https://www.gimp.org for more information about that editor, it's free!